 Moreover, the court held that there should be no distinction between this evidence being used to set aside an agreement or to defeat a claim to set it aside, meaning that it could be used both offensively and defensively.

-With thanks to Maria Zeber for her assistance with this post.
+The author would like to thank Maria Zeber for her assistance in preparing this post.